 Keep in mind that the primary function of filters is to remove waste mechanically and biologically (& possibly chemically as well).
-If your filter is not performing these basic tasks, you need to change or improve your filters.

 Circulation goes hand in hand with filtration and often with more than one filter you will achieve good circulation and gas exchange (oxygen/CO2).
-Many power heads have aeration adapters that can improve this surface gas exchange further.

 An air stone coupled with an air pump can also improve circulation (vertical in particular) and even some filtration via water movement in the aquarium that bathes aerobic bacteria that often cling to surface areas or in the case of live rock in marine aquariums simple water movement actually performs considerable filtration when properly applied by moving water around the live rock (please see the above filtration article).

 Many quality UV sterilizers are not all that expensive especially when the cost of your fish, your time, and often the medications that may not be used are considered (which can easily cost more than the UV Sterilizer).
-For example the good quality Terminator 5 Watt UV Sterilizer is $59.99 as of the writing of this article.

 Another point to the use of UV Sterilizers is proper maintenance; often aquarium keepers install a UV Sterilizer and then forget about this device, however it is important to change your UV-C Bulb every six months for optimum performance!